Hospital visiting hours and policies

 Unvaccinated or partially vaccinated visitors are eligible for indoor visits only if they can show:

-- Documentation of a negative COVID-19 test where the specimen collection occurred with 72 hours before each visit and for which the test results are available at the time of entry to the facility
+- Documentation of a negative COVID-19 test where the specimen collection occurred before each visit and for which the test results are available at the time of entry to the facility.

-- Visitors may use either PCR or antigen testing.
+- Visitors may use either PCR testing (within 48 hours) or antigen testing (within 24 hours).
 Any PCR or antigen test used must either have Emergency Use Authorization by the U.S. Food and Drug Administration or be operating per the Laboratory Developed Test requirements by the U.S. Centers for Medicare and Medicaid Services

 - No visitors in Garden Pavilion

-- No visitors are allowed for COVID-19 patients in isolation, some exceptions apply for end-of-life
+- No visitors are allowed for COVID-10 patients in isolation, some exceptions apply for end-of-life

-- End-of-life patients may have an additional two visitors per day, maintaining the maximum of two visitors at a time
+- End-of-life patients may have six visitors per day, maintaining the maximum of two visitors at a time

 - Other outpatient services – may be accompanied by one support person throughout their visit